ariel-os/ariel-os/book/src/networking.md

 ## Network Link Selection

 Ariel OS currently supports two different networking links: Ethernet-over-USB (aka CDC-NCM) and Wi-Fi.
 Boards may support both of them, only one of them, or none of them.
+However, currently the network stack supports at most one interface.

 Which link layer is used for networking must be selected at compile time, through [laze modules](./build_system.md#laze-modules):